 - Avoid glorifying or demonizing within your release.
-Your goal is to report news without driving public opinion about it.
+Your goal is to report the news without driving public opinion about it.
 Avoid judgment words like “very,” “thrilling,” “massive,” and so on.
 Your descriptions should be as objective as the lens of a camera.

 - Link the facts of the project or event to an important issue or need in your local community.
 Using real-life examples helps make the human connection.
-Highlight benefits of your work to the community.
+Highlight the benefits of your work to the community.

 - Review for clarity and flow, and ensure all words and names are spelled correctly.